 - Describe the issue: What is the problem?
-What is the solution? - · How does it directly impact and improve students' lives? - Please provide background information and the current context of the issue. - Does it have a clear target?
-If yes, who?

-o (e.g. a specific legislator, committee, or other agency)

-- How will it strengthen and expand efforts within Western? - How could students build a diverse campus coalition around this issue? - In what way does it have a local/state/federal organizing and lobbying angle? - What creative and/or innovative tactics could we employ to engage the media and excite new students around this issue?
+What is the solution? - How does it directly impact and improve students' lives? - Please provide background information and the current context of the issue. - Does it have a clear target?
+If yes, who? - o (e.g. a specific legislator, committee, or other agency) - · How will it strengthen and expand efforts within Western? - How could students build a diverse campus coalition around this issue? - In what way does it have a local/state/federal organizing and lobbying angle? - What creative and/or innovative tactics could we employ to engage the media and excite new students around this issue?

 Sexual and domestic violence on our college campuses is a real issue for all students.
-Ranging from unwanted stalking or touching, sexual assault, intimate partner violence, and rape.
+These acts of aggression range from unwanted stalking or touching, sexual assault, intimate partner violence, and rape.
 An estimate of one in every five womxn are sexually assaulted while they are in college and only around 13% are able to report due to personal or institutional barriers.
+The ASWWU recognizes that this issue is not one that exclusively impacts women and female identified folks, and that male identified and gender nonconforming folks also experience sexual and domestic violence.
+On top of the barriers that exist for female identified folks who wish to report, there are unique barriers that often go unrecognized for male identified and gender nonconforming people.
 On top of this, campuses often perpetuate victim-blaming, a huge part of rape culture, which has manifested itself in our universities.
 Multiple campuses in the state of Washington have been part of a federal investigation into how our campuses are handling these issues.
 Some beginnings of a solution include funding for counseling services, which are currently underfunded and too understaffed to support students who are survivors of sexual violence.
-Trying to navigate the information that is out there can be an additional barrier to a person who is thinking about getting help/wanting to report.
+The difficulty in trying to navigate through the information that is available can be an additional barrier to a person who is thinking about getting help/wanting to report an incident.
 Additionally, faculty and staff need to be trained on supporting survivors and coordinating campus resources.